-Question and Answer Pre-Sequences and Comments
+Question and answer pre-sequences and comments

 This section features two examples of possibly microaggressive comments which operate on the basis of categorisations.
 In the latter, the comment in question is preceded by a question-and-answer pre-sequence and succeeded by an affiliative response.
-The absence of these features in the first example highlights, by contrast, one of the potential functions of pre-sequences in terms of eliciting (affiliative) responses to comments from recipients.
+The absence of these features in the first example highlights, by contrast, one of the potential functions of presequences in terms of eliciting (affiliative) responses to comments from recipients.
+According to Stivers (2013:205),

-According to Stivers (2013:205), 'If we consider social actions such as assessments, noticings and other "comments", we see that although they are commonly responded to, there are times that they are given no response at all.
-Moreover, this nonresponse does not generally appear to be treated as problematic.'
+If we consider social actions such as assessments, noticings and other 'comments', we see that although they are commonly responded to, there are times that they are given no response at all.
+Moreover, this nonresponse does not generally appear to be treated as problematic.

 Excerpt 1 features such a nonresponse.
 Albert and Colin have just been watching a boxing match on television where one opponent has very swiftly beaten the other.
 Both opponents are men.
 The excerpt is at the start of a sequence which begins in response to the outcome of the match.

-Excerpt 1: Long Hair
+Excerpt 1: Long hair

 '''

 01 Albert:

 Boom boom (.)
 He's got long ha:ir and a:ll!

 02

 (4.0)

 03

 ((Coughs))

-04 Colin:

-He's gonna be next world champ that Michael
+04 Colin: He's gonna be next world champ that Michael

-05

-(.)

-06 Albert:
+0.5

-D'you think so.
+06 Albert: D'you think so.

-07

-(5.4)
+0.7

-Between him and that (0.6) Lennox bloke.
+08 Colin: Between him and that (0.6) Lennox bloke.

-08 Colin:

 '''

 On line 1, Albert expresses surprise that the champion has long hair.
-As neither Albert nor Colin orient to his noticing on line 1 as problematic, can it be considered possibly microaggressive?
+As neither Albert nor Colin orient to this noticing as problematic, can it be considered possibly microaggressive?
 A compositional feature of the first speaker's talk suggests so.
-A link is made between a group of people (those with long hair) and a negative attribute (lack of fighting ability).
+A link is made between a group of people (those with long hair) and a negative attribute (a lack of fighting ability).
 Because having long hair is in itself no obvious barrier to boxing success, we can infer that Albert is implying something and expects Colin to understand what.
 As long hair is more commonly associated with women, and fighting ability with men, it seems likely that this relates to the MCD 'gender'.
-In this instance, 'long hair' might, therefore, be considered a 'category resonant description', i.e. one which does not explicitly mention a category, but does mention attributes associated with one and as such conveys a sense of being deployed as one (Stokoe 2012a).
+In this instance, 'long hair' might therefore be considered a 'category resonant description, i.e. one which does not explicitly mention a category, but does mention attributes associated with one and as such conveys a sense of being deployed as one (Stokoe 2012a).
 One could also argue that long hair and fighting ability are both category-tied predicates relating to the MCD 'gender'.
-This categorical incident might be considered possibly microaggressive because in it a category is associated (by implication) with a negativelyassessed activity (Robles 2015).
-Specifically, it might be considered possibly (hetero)sexist because it seems to involve a relative privileging of masculinity over femininity.
+This categorical incident is then considered possibly microaggressive because in it a category is associated (by implication) with a negatively-assessed activity (Robles 2015).
+Specifically, it is considered possibly (hetero)sexist because it seems to involve a relative privileging of masculinity over femininity.

 This example, taken with those that follow, also supports Stokoe's (2012a) thesis that MCA can add value to sequential analysis, as it can be used to evidence the uses and consequences of inference via categorisation in a way that sequential analysis cannot.
 This is particularly useful for the exploration of subtle discursive phenomena such as microaggressions.
 The next excerpt features an example of an assessment.
-According to Stivers (2013), first position assessments carry little obligation to respond.
+According to Stivers (2013), first-position assessments carry little obligation to respond.
 It therefore seems likely that assessments that receive responses will appear elsewhere in a sequence.
-This is the case in the following example (Excerpt 2), which begins with a question-and-answer pre-sequence, followed by the assessment in the base first-pair part, and then a minimal post-sequence.
+This is the case in Excerpt 2, which begins with a question-and-answer pre-sequence, followed by the assessment in the base first-pair part and then a minimal post-sequence.